Buenos Aires Welcome Pack

 When you join Noma Collective, you will see a list of channels on the left hand side of the display.
 Please follow these links to join the channels:

-#BA-April-23-news-and-events - For anything related to on-site events and activity sign-ups. @teamnoma uses this channel to let you know about the onsite event programme and a daily announcements.
+ba-november-news-and-events - For anything related to on-site events and activity sign-ups. @teamnoma uses this channel to let you know about the onsite event programme and a daily announcements.

-##BA-april-23-onsite-chat - For community conversation.
+#ba-november-onsite-chat - For community conversation.
 In order to respect people’s time, please keep it brief.

 #alumni - For our whole Noma Collective Community, to use for recommendations, travel plans, launches.